ENOUGH TO MAKE A CAT LAUGH ... CATTY SAYINGS

 CATS, WHIPS AND WITCHES

 However, the most plausible derivation for "no room to swing a cat" is mentioned in Peter Ackroyd's book "London, The Biography".
 During the late 19th and early 20th centuries in Whitechapel, when a family moved home it was customary to swing the family cat around one room of their new home to deter it from running away (much like wiping a cat's feet with butter in other folklore).
+The cat was swung around in the owner’s arms - not by the tail! - supposedly to give it a view of the room.
 Being a poor area of London, many families would have ended up in homes where there wouldn't be any room to swing the cat.

 "To get the wrong cat by the tail", which means make an error with nasty results, could also hark back to bloodsports or to being on the wrong end of the cat-o-nine-tails.
 A sailor who went silent before a lashing might be asked "cat got your tongue?".
 It is also claimed that several centuries ago in the Middle East (the date 500 BC is often given), it was customary to rip out the tongue of a liar, slanderer or blasphemer (cutting off of hands still happens today), thus removing the offending body part.
 The person might then have the added indignity of seeing the severed tongue fed to cats, either common strays or royal pets.
 Having one's severed tongue thrown to common strays would have the more humiliating of the two options. if he had blasphemed, it might be fed to the temple cats as an offering straight to the god(s) whose name(s) had been wronged.
 Alternatively, it could relate to the Middle Ages when witches were put to death.
 People believed that if you saw a witch, her familiar (often a cat) would steal or silence your tongue so you couldn't report the sighting.